Geeth-Kanishka/Reverse-Ajax/README.md

 # Reverse-Ajax-

-reverse Ajac in Wildfly to periodically send a message to client
+reverse Ajax in Wildfly to periodically send a message to client